-These days, there’s loads of bride speech examples that prove they’re a great idea – so why are so many women still throwing the opportunity away?
+These days, there’s loads of bride speech examples and advice that prove they’re a great idea – so why are so many women still throwing the opportunity away?
 Quite frankly we reckon more brides would LOVE giving a speech if only they actually considered it.

 Speechy's Bride Speech

 We know giving a bride’s speech is rather awesome because we did it.
 In fact, that’s what kick-started Speechy.

 I gave a bride’s speech when I got hitched back in 2012.
 I’d been desperate to get married for ages (terrible feminist) so when he (finally) proposed I was relieved to discover he was also keen to ‘get on with it’.
 We didn’t want to bankrupt ourselves or get overly stressed about the whole thing (though it’s impossible not to be stressed about table planning) but I wanted to make it really personal, a bit different and a right good bash.

 I’m not one of those Pinterest brides (fair play if you are, but I get too jealous and want EVERYTHING) and the thought of handcrafting bunting was not for me.
 Instead I knew the one thing I could offer our guests was, well, words.
 Words and lots of booze (we had a lot of Scottish guests).

 It’s not often you get the chance to tell your friends, family or even your partner how much you love them.
 Certainly not when you’re sober.
 And generally not in any thought-through or considered way.